TedHusted/awake/awake.md/awake.md

 Carla and Noah are leaning up next to a high table at the same tavern.
 There is a crowd of off-duty federal agents near the bar.
 No doubt trading war stories, carefully scrubbed.

-“Your sibling Jane is on the POTIS security detail, yeah?”
+“Your sibling Jane is on the president’s security detail, yeah?”

 “Go figure.
 One parent was a plumber.
 The other ran a joint like this one.
 And both kids end up in law enforcement.”